 By seriously looking back on last year, you will see just what it is that you must stop doing from now onwards in all areas of your life this year.

-To help you do just that, here are my 7 things for you to stop doing in 2013 and beyond:-
+To help you do just that, here are my 7 things for you to finally stop doing this year:-

 Do you laugh easily or do you take life so seriously that you hardly ever smile anymore?